Ashvin-KS/Musicplayer/README.md

 ## Features

--   **YouTube Search:** Search for music and playlists on YouTube.
+-   **YouTube Search:** Search for music and playlists on YouTube, with dedicated components for the search bar and search results.
--   **Playlist Management:** View and manage playlists.
+-   **Playlist Management:** View and manage playlists, with a clear and intuitive interface.
+-   **Embedded Video Player:** An embedded video player to watch the music videos.
--   **Audio Streaming:** Stream audio from YouTube videos with a Spotify-style playbar that includes play, pause, next, previous, and a draggable progress bar.
+-   **Audio Streaming:** Stream audio from YouTube videos with a feature-rich, Spotify-style playbar that includes play, pause, next, previous, and a draggable progress bar.
--   **Responsive UI:** A modern and responsive user interface.
+-   **Modern UI:** A modern and responsive user interface with left and right sidebars for easy navigation and content discovery.
+-   **Error Handling:** Displays error messages for a better user experience.

 ## Setup and Installation